Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Here are four tips to help ensure you use the four primary remote patient monitoring codes properly:

 Understanding and following proper RPM coding and billing rules is essential to not only getting paid what you deserve but also to ensuring you maintain compliance with rules and regulations.
-RPM compliance has taken on even greater importance with the January 2021 announcement that CMS would be conducting audits of Medicare Part B telehealth services in two phases.
-RPM is one of the services included in the second phase.
+With CMS auditing Medicare Part B telehealth services, RPM compliance is even more essential.

 How can providers of RPM services find themselves in auditing hot water?
-There are those organizations that choose to intentionally violate rules in an effort to make more money.
+There are those organizations that choose to intentionally violate rules to try to make more money.
 These scenarios tend to be rare.
 Rather, most RPM compliance problems stem from either misunderstanding requirements, such as those described above, or engaging with RPM vendor partners that cut corners, either unintentionally or intentionally.
-You can learn more about the decision by CMS to begin auditing RPM and areas that will likely be focused on by auditors here.
+You can learn more about the decision by CMS to begin auditing RPM in 2012 and areas likely to be focused on by auditors here.

 Now that your coding and reimbursement questions have hopefully been answered, it’s necessary to examine the final consideration: How do you choose a software system that will fit your organization?

-Learn what changes CMS is proposing to remote patient monitoring and what it could mean for the future delivery, coding, and billing of RPM services.
+Learn about the remote care management changes CMS finalized for 2024 and how they affect the future delivery, coding, and billing of RPM services.

-Even after arming yourself with all of the necessary information regarding what makes a strong remote patient monitoring program, you may still find yourself with one big challenge.
-With the RPM industry growing, organizations have an increasing number of system options to choose from.
+Even after arming yourself with all the necessary information regarding what makes a strong remote patient monitoring program, you may still find yourself with one big challenge: The RPM industry is growing, and organizations have an increasing number of system options to choose from.
 It can be hard to discern which RPM system will be the best fit, so we’ve outlined five questions that will help take the guesswork out of the process.

 Before choosing a remote patient monitoring system, answer these five questions.